Updated: Jan 27

 Three city departments will attend the Jan.
 19, 7pm meeting for this discussion:

-○ HOM: Deborah Bouck, Communications & Community Engagement, Dept. of Homelessness and Supportive Housing: Effectiveness and status for reopening the Navigation Center.
+○ HSH: Deborah Bouck, Communications & Community Engagement, Dept. of Homelessness and Supportive Housing: Effectiveness and status for reopening the Navigation Center.

 ○ DPH: Dept. of Public Health on the Homelessness Response System, particularly how it has been impacted by COVID-19 and how we are expanding through the Mayor's Homelessness Recovery Plan.